 10 Growth Hacks for Mobile Apps A simple presentation with powerful insight in hacking the growth of your app.
 Growth is everything if you are planning to get VC money, mark my words.

-10 Tools you need to master in order to stand out as an app developer
+10 Tools you need to controller in order to stand out as an app developer

 Warning: Advanced iOS development content ahead.